Cray-HPE/docs-csm/upgrade/1.5.2/Upgrade_NCN_images.md

 ## Overview

-This steps upgrade NCNs into the node images created during the [Update NCN images](../1.5.2/README.md#update-ncn-images) step of the patch procedure.
+The following steps upgrade NCNs into the node images created during the [Update NCN images](../1.5.2/README.md#update-ncn-images) step of the patch procedure.
 The node upgrades will not change the state of the node.

 It is important to do this step so that nodes are using the correct images.
-If NCN are not upgraded into these images, then `cloudinit` would fail on the nodes the next time the nodes are rebuilt.
+If NCNs are not upgraded into these images, then `cloudinit` will fail on the nodes the next time the nodes are rebuilt.
 These images were set in BSS during [Update NCN images](../1.5.2/README.md#update-ncn-images) and if the NCN nodes are not upgraded, then on any node reboot will cause the node to be booted into this new image which is not following the proper upgrade procedure which could cause problems.